-Next, we let the forecast model run on the cut data, and produce a forecast as of that date in time.
+Next, we let the HPI forecast model run on the cut data, and produce a forecast as of that date in time.

-Finally, we take the 12 month forecast obtained using the cut data, and measure it against the known index values held out from the cut sample.
-The MdAPE provided is the median 12 month forecast error observed after letting the system run across every market over the past 20 years.
+Finally, we take the 12 month HPI forecast obtained using the cut data, and measure it against the known index values held out from the cut sample.
+The MdAPE provided is the median 12 month HPI forecast error observed after letting the system run across every market over the past 20 years.

 We've built an advanced analytics platform to understand why changes happen and forecast real estate values.
-We use these forecasts to help you make informed business decisions.
+We use these HPI forecasts to help you make informed business decisions.

-Accurate forecasts and insights begin with great data.
+Accurate HPI forecasts and insights begin with great data.
 We have built an advanced real estate data platform to predict future real estate prices, including 1,000+ data series for each real estate market and 50+ years of monthly history.
 Our real estate data is combined with macro-economic data, capital markets data, mortgage data, search & social data, and house/parcel data to form the most comprehensive and multi-faceted data set.

 We transform data to develop "smart" proprietary variables that help to explain market behaviors over time and eliminate spurious relationships.
 Our "smart" proprietary variables explain how the market behaves and where we are in the housing cycle.